Ever-renewed traditions nearly a 1000 years in the making.

 Black and iron red key pattern vase, stoneware, 2000.

 The clay is feldspar.
 The jar was fired on its side during which ash was blown onto it and produced the blue and green abstract pattern.
 Metropolitan Museum of Art, NY

-Vase, stoneware, 1997.
-Takiguchi Kazuo, Japanese born 1953.
-Philadelphia Art Museum
+Fukami Suehari, Japanese born 1947, Philadelphia Art Museum

 Faceted, covered vessels with pale blue glaze, 2004; porcelain with pale blue glaze.

 Yagi Akira, born 1955.
 Based in Kyoto.
 He is the son of one of the co-founders of the avant-garde Sodeisha ceramics group, Yagi Kazuo (1918-1979).
 Metropolitan Museum of Art, NY

 Gourd-shaped water jar, 2011, stoneware with natural ash glaze.
 Tsujimura Shiro, Japanese born 1947

 Fujikasa Satoko, Japanese born 1980.
 Metropolitan Museum of Art, NY

 Ito Sekisui V, Japanese born 1941.
 Declared a National Treasure in 2003.